richsoni/richsoni-songs/it-is-what-it-is.md

 all like what was it you where fighting for?

 this aint a world
+asking for clenching fists
+but, it is what it is

+this aint a world
 where it should be mine or his but, it is what it is

-this aint a world
-prepared for the final quiz
-but, it is what it is